maryambaizhigit/Term-Project-MET-CS-777-Garbage-Detection/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of Python 3.
 * You have a `<Windows/Linux/Mac>` machine.
 State which OS is supported/required.
-* You have read this documentation.
+* You have read the project documentation.

 ## Running the Code